How to Find Use Cases from Business Process (BPMN)?

 Notation Description

-UML actor Actor - User of the system.
+UML actor Actor - A user of the system.
 The word 'user' here is not limited to humans.
-It can be a system that interacts with our system to fulfill certain business objective.
+It can be a system that interacts with our system to fulfill a certain business objective.

-UML communication link Communication link/Association - Connects between actor and use case to indicate the access of system by actor.
-Each communication link implies a sequence of transactions between actor and system.
+UML communication link Communication link/Association - Connects an actor and a use case to indicate the access of the system by the actor.
+Each communication link implies a sequence of transactions between the actor and the system.

-Although BPD and use case diagram should not necessarily rely on each other, they could somehow related in a complementary manner.
-Usually, we develop software to automate or optimize certain work flows of business processes.
-With BPD, you can understand how participants work together and who is responsible for what, we can identify what functions they need the system to support.
-Those system functions (workflow or business process) user wanted could be modeled with a use cases and subsequently developed by the team.
-As a result, we can say that BPD helps you identify use cases for a system under developed.
+Although BPDs and use case diagrams should not necessarily rely on each other, they can be related in a complementary manner.
+Usually, we develop software to automate or optimize certain workflows of business processes.
+With a BPD, you can understand how participants work together and who is responsible for what, which helps us identify what functions they need the system to support.
+Those system functions (workflow or business process) that a user wants can be modeled with use cases and subsequently developed by the team.
+As a result, we can say that a BPD helps you identify use cases for a system under development.

-Visual Paradigm is a visual modeling tool that supports from performing business process to use case modelling (from business requirement to application requirement) by establishing the traceability linkages between the two models through model transitor feature.
-We need the traceability because of the following reasons:
+Visual Paradigm is a visual modeling tool that supports transitioning from business process modeling to use case modeling (from business requirements to application requirements) by establishing traceability linkages between the two models through its model transitor feature.
+We need this traceability for the following reasons:

-• We can make sure the system can fit into real world usage by studying the part of the process flow a use case involves.
+• We can ensure the system fits into real-world usage by studying the part of the process flow a use case involves.

-• To answer questions like "Why do we need this (system) function?" by tracing the part of process from which a use case transited.
+• To answer questions like "Why do we need this (system) function?" by tracing the part of the process from which a use case transitioned.

-• To answer questions like "Has a specific operation been implemented already?" by tracing from BPD to use case diagram.
+• To answer questions like "Has a specific operation been implemented already?" by tracing from the BPD to the use case diagram.

 BPD vs. Use Case Diagram

-In the case study, I will give you some idea about what you should pay attention to when transiting a BPD to a use case diagram.
+In the case study, I will give you some ideas about what you should pay attention to when transitioning a BPD to a use case diagram.
 You will then understand how different they are.

 Case Study: The True Aqua Distilled Water Company